DavidT352/llm-playbook/README.md

 - Sleep is like charging your battery every night so you have energy for the next day.
 - Washing your hands and moving your body (playing!) keeps the “bad guy germs” away and your muscles happy.

+### 14. Defining Abstract Human Concepts

+**Prompt:**
+“Define a relationship between two people.
+What exactly is a ‘relationship’?
+Use three short bullet points.”

+**Follow-Up Prompt:**
+“Could we agree that a relationship is setting or removing boundaries?
+For example, you talk and do certain things with your brother, but with your girlfriend you do different things.
+It’s a set of rules by which two people connect?”

+**Output Summary:**

+A relationship is a set of dynamic boundaries.

+It evolves depending on the type and depth of connection.

+Deeper trust often equals fewer boundaries; tension adds more.

+**Why This Matters:**
+This prompt sequence is a great tool for exploring emotional intelligence, boundaries, and interpersonal dynamics — useful in coaching, teaching, and reflective writing.

 ---

 ## Why This Matters